netreconlab/parse-server-swift/README.md

 // Initialize the Parse-Swift SDK ParseSwift.initialize(applicationId: "applicationId", // Required: Change to your applicationId.
                       clientKey: "clientKey", // Required: Change to your clientKey.
-                      masterKey: "masterKey", // Required: Change to your masterKey.
+                      primaryKey: "primaryKey", // Required: Change to your primaryKey.
                       serverURL: parseServerUrl,
                       usingPostForQuery: true) { _, completionHandler in
     completionHandler(.performDefaultHandling, nil)